AngeloR/newsriver/README.md

     <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
 </a>

+# NewsRiver
+This is a constantly updating list of articles from the preconfigured sites.
+You can set whatever sites you want to watch (rss and reddit parsers are available) and then the page will reload with new articles from these locations.

+I love keeping up with new news.. but I don't have the time to really watch everything.
+This allows me a super easy way to keep track of the most recent news I want.

 # Quick Start
 1. Fork the repo
 2. Edit the `data/sources.json` file adding whatever sources you would like